Monitoring the Settlement performance standards

 - The impact of these problems exacerbating the existing financial challenges to Suppliers and resulting in an increase of failing Suppliers which places a further burden on BSC Parties.

 The PAB has also reviewed analysis which indicates that the pandemic has led to changes in consumption resulting in Non Half Hourly estimation becoming more inaccurate.
-This analysis was provided in the Performance Thresholds Review and is available to read in the documents section of on the latest PAB meeting page.
+This analysis was provided as the Performance Thresholds Review document to PAB at the 244 meeting on 27 May 2021.

 The committee is concerned about the Settlement impact associated with both increased estimation and increased estimation inaccuracy.
 In particular, the PAB noted that, whilst it important to recognise that individual portfolios and Settlement performance for each Supplier will vary and therefore impacts vary too, at an industry level: